SpazeDog/injector/README.md

 About
 ------
 The one problem with Android when it comes to customization, is the Ramdisk.
-You are not able to edit anything while the device is booted, and each device differs in many ways which makes it difficult to create a simple updater script to do the work.
+You are not able to edit anything while the device is booted, and each device differs in many ways which makes it difficult to create an updater script to do the work without targering a specific device.

-SpazeDog Injector is a recovery script which enables you to edit the ramdisk on multiple devices, without having to code any device specific code.
-By using separate device configs to extract and write the boot.img, it is easy to add new devices to the support tree, without having to rewrite any existing files.
+Injector is a recovery script that enables you to modify the ramdisk on multiple devices, without having to worry about creating device specific code.
+The injector will extract the ramdisk for you, and it will write it back to the boot partition once you are done.
+All you have to do, is create any script that does whatever work you need it to do, place it in the injector.d folder, compress the updater archive and upload.

 Supported Devices
 ------